the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 Sadly, there does not seem to be any standard EXIF tag for film type.
 Nevertheless, you may wish to use more fields.
 For example, there is a lens field in which you could report the lens you used.
 I don't personally do this.
 I often take two lens out on photo shoots and I can't always remember which one was used for each photo.

+# Your finished digital images - sharing and backup

-# Publish the scans to the web
+## Publish to the web

 You now have internet ready versions of your analog film photos.
 It has been quite a long process, but you can be proud of what you have done.
 Time to share it with the world.
 I use flickr which offers some great ways to share photos, showcase your best work and connect with people all over the world.
 I upload whole rolls at a time and put them into their own album.
 For the album title, I start with the date and then the place I went to.
 If I took more than one roll that day, I add 'roll 1' at the end as appropriate.